atillaozder/go-back-n/README.md

 # Go-Back-N

 ## Description
-You will design a simple transport protocol that provides reliable datagram service by using one of the pipelining protocols.
-Your protocol will be responsible for ensuring data is delivered in order, without duplicates, missing data, or errors.
-For the assignment, you will write code that will transfer a file reliably from between two nodes (a sender and a receiver).
-You do NOT have to implement connection open/close etc. You may assume that the receiver is run first and will wait indefinitely, and the sender can just send the data to the receiver.
+Design a simple transport protocol that provides reliable datagram service by using one of the pipelining protocols.
+The protocol will be responsible for ensuring data is delivered in order, without duplicates, missing data, or errors.
+Write code that will transfer a file reliably from between two nodes (a sender and a receiver).
+Do NOT have to implement connection open/close etc. Assume that the receiver is run first and will wait indefinitely, and the sender can just send the data to the receiver.

 ## Requirements
 - Transfer the file name reliably.